fluent/fluentd-docs-gitbook/guides/apache-to-mongodb.md

 ![Apache + MongoDB](/images/apache-to-mongodb.png)

-Fluentd does three (3) things:
+Fluentd does these three (3) things:

 1. It continuously "tails" the access log file.
 2. It parses the incoming log entries into meaningful fields (such as `ip`, `path`, etc.) and buffers them.
 3. It writes the buffered data to MongoDB periodically.